Case Study On How WP-Tonic Helps"Faith Life Now"of New Albany, Ohio Church

 Other LifterLMS Customizations

-Change the names of buttons in the LifterLMS application based on customer request.
+Additionally, the customer wished to change the names of buttons in the LifterLMS application based on request.
 This was done via translation as shown within the LifterLMS documentation. https://lifterlms.com/docs/how-do-i-customize-the-text-of-lifterlms-buttons-and-more/

 Configure MailChimp for Email Drip